Sebby37/fnf-week7-webserver/README.md

 Windows may treat the compiled releases as a virus.
 This is due to the way it was compiled (through pyinstaller).
 If you don't want to use the executables, clone/download the repo and then download the fnf7.zip file in the releases tab and extract that to the folder the python files are located.

 **DO NOT CREATE ANY PULL REQUESTS OR ISSUES REQUESTING I ADD MODS, I WILL NOT ADD THEM!**
+**ALSO DO NOT CREATE ANY PULL REQUESTS OR ISSUES ABOUT FNF ITSELF, I CANNOT FIX OR ADD ANY OF THESE!**